boazsegev/plezi/README.md

 With Plezi, you can easily:

-1. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app).
+1. Create a full fledged Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features;

-2. Create an easily scalable backend for your SPA.
+2. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);

-3. Create a full fledged Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features.
+3. Create an easily scalable backend for your SPA.

 Plezi leverages [Iodine's server](https://github.com/boazsegev/iodine) new architecture.
 Iodine is a pure Ruby HTTP and Websocket Server built using [Iodine's](https://github.com/boazsegev/iodine) core library - a multi-threaded pure ruby alternative to EventMachine with process forking support (enjoy forking, if your code is scaling ready).